Panda Coding School

 Cost Breakdown

-Not bad for a tool that saves recruiters hours per day.
+Not bad for a tool that saves recruiters hours every day.

 Key Takeaways

-- Data quality trumps model quality — Better parsing beats a better LLM
+1. Data quality beats model quality.
+Better parsing beats a fancier LLM every time.

-- Two-stage retrieval works — Cheap vector search + expensive LLM scoring
+2. Two-stage retrieval works well.
+Cheap vector search plus targeted LLM scoring is the right pattern.

-- Async processing is essential — Don't make users wait for LLM calls
+3. Async processing is not optional.
+Don't make users wait on LLM calls.

-- Build evaluation early — You need metrics to improve
+4. Build evaluation early.
+You need metrics to know if you're actually improving.

 Building in public means sharing the ugly parts too.
-This project taught me more about production AI systems than any tutorial ever could.
+This project taught me more about production AI systems than any tutorial ever has.

 Enjoyed this article?